ysyk2021/the-resilient-entrepreneur-turning-setbacks-into-opportunities-and-learning-from-mistakes-to-build/src/chapter-3-1.md

-Chapter 3: Building Resilience: Developing a Mindset of Resilience
+Developing a Mindset of Resilience
 ==================================================================

 Developing a mindset of resilience is an essential skill for any entrepreneur looking to weather setbacks and achieve long-term success.
 In this chapter, we will explore techniques for developing a mindset of resilience.